NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

   .. [#] The flow rate should equal the amount of outdoor air provided to the distribution system, not the total airflow through the distribution system.
   .. [#] HoursInOperation is combined with the flow rate to form the hourly target ventilation rate (e.g., inputs of 90 cfm and 8 hrs/day produce an hourly target ventilation rate of 30 cfm).
+  .. [#] FanPower only applies when AdditionalRuntimeOperatingMode="air handler fan", in which it determines the blower fan power during ventilation only mode.
   .. [#] If FanPower not provided, defaults to 0.58 W/cfm based on ANSI/RESNET/ICC 301-2022 Addendum C.
   .. [#] HVACDistribution type cannot be :ref:`hvac_distribution_hydronic`.
   .. [#] VentilationOnlyModeAirflowFraction only applies when AdditionalRuntimeOperatingMode="air handler fan".